 Is a deferred agreement always an option?

-If your county has a policy that allows for deferred agreements, there are still some hurdles that typically have to be cleared in order for a deferred agreement to be a possibility.
-Typically the charge has to be your first criminal offense, there are some exceptions to this hurdle, however, if it is not your first criminal offense you are facing an uphill battle in trying to secure a deferred agreement.
-The type of charge is also another major hurdle, if your case is a high level felony or if it alleges violence then District Attorneys tend to be less receptive in regards to negotiating a deferred agreement.
+If your county has a policy that allows for deferred agreements, there are still some hurdles that have to be cleared in order for a deferred agreement to be a possibility.
+Typically, the charge has to be your first criminal offense, although there are some exceptions to this hurdle.
+If it is not your first criminal offense, you are facing an uphill battle in trying to secure a deferred agreement.
+The type of charge is also another major hurdle.
+If your case is a high level felony, or if it alleges violence, then District Attorneys tend to be less receptive to negotiating a deferred agreement.

 What is the outcome after the agreement is fulfilled?

-If you are able to successfully complete your deferred agreement one of two outcomes is achieved.
+If you are able to successfully complete your deferred agreement, one of two outcomes is achieved.
 Either the case is dismissed outright or you are convicted of a lesser charge.
-The terms of what will happen, upon successful completion of your agreement, are listed in the agreement itself.
-If your case is dismissed then you will have avoided a criminal conviction on your record.
-If instead the agreement includes a conviction at the completion of the agreement it may be a situation where your case goes from a felony to a misdemeanor or to a municipal violation [a ticket] instead.
+The terms of what will happen, upon successful completion of your agreement, are specified in the agreement itself.
+If your case is dismissed, you will have avoided a criminal conviction on your record.
+If, instead, the agreement includes a conviction at the completion of the agreement, it may be a situation where your case goes from a felony to a misdemeanor, or to a municipal violation (a ticket).